CiscoSE/DEVWKS-2594-CLEUR20/03-visualize/README.md

 - Reserve the above sandbox
 - Use the sandbox instructions to VPN into the sandbox
+- Check out the code and follow the Python environment setup steps
 - Follow the instructions in the [Ansible](ansible/README.md) directory

 To generate traffic automatically for the fabric so that you can collect